Neighborhood Traffic Programs

-In order to accommodate the provisions of the law, VDOT’s “Guidance on the Installation of Watch For Children Signs was developed, which lays out the process and requirements to be followed by the locality for the installation of these signs, and the agreement that should be used.
+VDOT’s “Guidance on the Installation of Watch For Children Signs lays out the complete process and requirements to be followed by the locality for requesting and installing these signs and the agreement document that should be used.

-The Additional $200 Speeding Fine Program describes procedures by which a county or town can request the installation of signs on certain residential streets maintained by VDOT indicating that an additional $200 fine applies in order to address speeding problems, in accordance with VDOT’s policy.
+The Additional $200 Speeding Fine Program provides a for a county or town to request the installation of signs on certain residential streets maintained by VDOT indicating that an additional $200 fine applies where a documented speeding problem exists, in accordance with VDOT’s policy.